-- Do the organization and its collaborators/partners demonstrate the ability to provide the proposed preventive services?
+- Does the organization demonstrate the ability to provide the proposed project?
 Does the described role of each collaborating organization add value to the project and demonstrate commitment to work together to implement the project? - Have the appropriate personnel been recruited to implement, evaluate, and complete the project?